 From a managerial perspective, the positive impact of loyalty on corporate sustainability emphasizes the importance of fostering and maintaining strong relationships with Social Security Management Agency (BPJS) of Employment participants.
 Strategies aimed at enhancing participant loyalty, such as providing excellent service, personalized communication, and addressing participant concerns, can have a cascading effect on the organization's sustainability efforts.
-Managers at Social Security Management Agency (BPJS) of Employment part of their overall strategy to promote sustainability.
+Managers at Social Security Management Agency (BPJS) of Employment may consider loyalty-building initiatives as an integral part of their overall strategy to promote sustainability.
 This can include targeted communication campaigns that highlight the organization's commitment to sustainability, initiatives that reward and recognize loyal participants, and continuous efforts to enhance the overall participant experience.
-By investing in strategies that enhance loyalty, Social Security Management Agency (BPJS) of Employment for sustainable practices.
+By investing in strategies that enhance loyalty, Social Security Management Agency (BPJS) of Employment can not only strengthen its relationship with participants but also create a more supportive environment for sustainable practices.